(a) Powers and duties. The Board of Pharmacy shall have the power and it shall be its duty:

 (8) to employ necessary assistants and adopt rules for the conduct of its business;

-(9) to register as pharmacy technicians all applicants who the board determines are qualified to carry out the duties of a pharmacy technician;
+(9) to register as pharmacy technicians all applicants who the board determines are qualified to carry out the duties of a pharmacy technician; and

-(b) Rules.
+(c) Rules.
 For the purposes aforesaid, it shall be the duty of the board to make and publish uniform rules not inconsistent herewith for carrying out and enforcing the provisions of this chapter.
 The board shall adopt rules regarding prospective drug utilization review and patient counseling by pharmacists.
-A pharmacist in the exercise of the pharmacist's professional judgment, upon the presentation of a prescription by a patient or the patient's caregiver or agent, shall perform the prospective drug utilization review required by rules issued under this subdivision.
+A pharmacist in the exercise of the pharmacist's professional judgment, upon the presentation of a new prescription by a patient or the patient's caregiver or agent, shall perform the prospective drug utilization review required by rules issued under this subdivision.

-In the case of a facility licensed or registered by the board, the provisions of subdivision 1 shall apply to an individual owner or sole proprietor and shall also apply to the following:
+The provisions of subdivision 1 shall apply to an individual owner or sole proprietor and shall also apply to the following:

 (1) In the case of a partnership, each partner thereof;